Virtual networks, sometimes called leased networks or MVNOs, offer you the same coverage as a big network for a fraction of the price.

 Tesco Mobile has also won a raft of awards from us over the years, including Best Customer Service Support, Best Network Coverage, and Best Value for Money for both pay monthly and pay as you go.

 Much cheaper?
-On flagship phones we calculated fairly minor savings over the course of the contract.
+On flagship phones, we calculated fairly minor savings throughout the contract.
 Perhaps a few pounds in total for monthly allowances that are broadly comparable to the likes of Vodafone and O2.

 Cons: It’s much more expensive if you’re not a Virgin Media customer.